 This course is designed to provide employment experience in a position that will utilize the specialized skills of the student enrolled in the Major Appliance program.
 Each student is required to complete 150 contact hours at an approved worksite during the semester.

+Credit: 2 hours - Ten lab hours per week.
 Prerequisite(s): Instructors' Approval

 MASSAGE THERAPY